22nd Niagara Celtic Heritage Festival & Highland Games

 Sunday Only

 The Wishing Tree is where wishes are gathered from guests and participants all weekend.
 In order for the wishes to properly heard, it's a tradition to burn the wishes so the words are sent to the skies and received by the spirits or wee folk.
-Join the Fire Keepers and Niagara Celtic staff along the ceremonial fires, as we officially send off the wishes in hopes many will be answered!
+Fire Keepers and Niagara Celtic staff officially send off the wishes later on Sunday, in hopes many will be answered!

 back to top